Blockrazor/krazor.org/README.md

 The coins to be distributed through Blockrazor are time-locked at the protocol level and a new batch will be made available annually for the first 10 years.
 This can be verified by examining the blockchain.

-The distribution of coins through Blockrazor is publicly auditable.
-The [code running the site](https://github.com/Blockrazor/blockrazor) is open completely open source and publicly auditable.
-Blockrazor's treasury wallet is publicly auditable with the public view key and publicly available key images that are updated with every transfer and cryptographically provable to be complete.
+The distribution of coins through Blockrazor is transparent and publicly auditable.
+The [code running the site](https://github.com/Blockrazor/blockrazor) is open source and publicly auditable.
+Blockrazor's treasury wallet is publicly auditable by using the [public view key](#) to see incoming transactions, and examining the [key images](#) that are updated with every transfer (and are cryptographically provable to be complete).

 ### How do I get some Krazor?
 You can [mine it](MINING.md), or earn some by completing [Blockrazor bounties](https://blockrazor.org/bounties).
-You can also buy some on Blockrazor if anyone is selling.

 If you run a cryptocurrency exchange and you add Krazor support, you should send a pull request to update this page and provide a link.